Major: International Relations

-Barbara Donovan Professor of Political Science; Dupont Guerry Chair of History and Economics.
+Barbara Donovan Professor of Political Science.
 B.A.
 (International Relations) Tufts University 1985; M.A.
 (Area Studies) University of London 1987; Ph.D (Political Science) Georgetown University 1997.
 Tate 131. firstname.lastname@example.org

 Sarah Jacqueline Harrell DeSmet Associate Professor of French and Spanish.
 B.A.
 (French and Spanish) Vanderbilt University 1990; M.A.
 (French Literature) Indiana University 1993; Ph.D.
 (Romance Languages) University of Georgia 2001.
 Tate 209. email@example.com

 Thomas C. Ellington Associate Professor of Political Science.
 B.A.
 (Political Science, Journalism) University of Alabama 1994; M.A.
 (Political Science) University of Alabama 1996; M.A.
 (Government and Politics) University of Maryland 1998; Ph.D.
 (Government and Politics) University of Maryland 2004.
 Tate 134. firstname.lastname@example.org